4 Models for areal spatial structure

 Often, as well as spatial correlation, there exists IID over-dispersion in the residuals and it is inappropriate to use purely spatially structured random effects in the model.
 The Besag-York-Mollié (BYM) model of Besag, York, and Mollié (1991) accounts for this in a natural way by decomposing the spatial random effect \(\mathbf{u} = \mathbf{v} + \mathbf{w}\) into a sum of an unstructured IID component \(\mathbf{v}\) and a spatially structured Besag component \(\mathbf{w}\).
 Each component has its own respective precision parameter \(\tau_v\) and \(\tau_w\).
 The resulting distribution is \[\begin{equation} \mathbf{u} \sim \mathcal{N}(0, \tau_v^{-1} \mathbf{I} + \tau_w^{-1} \mathbf{R}^{-}) \tag{4.5}. \end{equation}\] Including both \(\mathbf{v}\) and \(\mathbf{w}\) is intended to enable the model to learn the relative extent of the unstructured and structured components via \(\tau_v\) and \(\tau_w\).

 However, in the BYM model, scaling of the Besag precision matrix \(\mathbf{Q}\) is not taken into account despite this issue being particularly pertinent when dealing with multiple sources of noise.
 In particular, placing a joint prior distribution \[\begin{equation} (\tau_v, \tau_w) \sim p(\tau_v, \tau_w) \end{equation}\] which does not privilege either component is more easily accomplished if \(\mathbf{Q}\) and \(\mathbf{I}\) have the same scale.
 Additionally, supposing one has a prior belief that the over-dispersion is primarily IID and \(\mathbf{v}\) accounts for the majority of the dispersion, then it is not immediately obvious how to represent this belief, without inadvertently altering the prior distribution on the amount of overall variation.
-This highlights identifiability issues of the parameters \((\tau_v, \tau_w)\) resulting from them being non-orthogonal.
+This highlights identifiability issues of the parameters \((\tau_v, \tau_w)\) resulting from their non-orthogonality.

 Building on the models of Leroux, Lei, and Breslow (2000) and Dean, Ugarte, and Militino (2001) which tackle this identifiability problem, but do not scale the spatially structured noise, Simpson et al. (2017) propose a reparameterisation \((\tau_v, \tau_w) \mapsto (\tau_u, \phi)\) of the BYM model.
 This is known as the BYM2 model and given by \[\begin{align} \mathbf{u} = \frac{1}{\tau_u} \left( \sqrt{1- \phi} \, \mathbf{v} + \sqrt{\phi} \, \mathbf{w}^\star \right), \tag{4.6} \end{align}\] where \(\tau_u\) is the marginal precision of \(\mathbf{u}\), \(\phi \in [0, 1]\) gives the proportion of the marginal variance explained by each component, and \(\mathbf{w}^\star\) is a scaled version of \(\mathbf{w}\) with precision matrix given by the scaled structure matrix \(\mathbf{R}^\star\).
 When \(\phi = 0\) the random effects are IID, and when \(\phi = 1\) the random effects follow the Besag model.
 To borrow an analogy (Håvard Rue 2020) the parameterisation \((\tau_v, \tau_w)\) is like having one hot water and one cold water tap, whereas the parameterisation \((\tau_u, \phi)\) is like a mixer tap where the amount of water and its temperature can be adjusted separately.